 After the breakup, the two remained friends.
-Alperin was with Fieger when he received his cancer diagnosis; at his bedside with friends, including Ringo Starr, in his final days, and at his funeral at the House of Blues, where she addressed Fieger's friends and family.
+Alperin was there when Fieger received his cancer diagnosis, at his bedside with friends, including Ringo Starr, in his final days, and at his funeral at the House of Blues, where she sat on the stage and addressed Fieger's friends and family.

 Today when she introduces herself to new acquaintances and potential clients, she sometimes catches their heads bopping as the song starts playing in their mind.
 "It's a guttural, natural reaction," she says.
 "And about 50% might say out loud, 'My Sharona.'"